 Get Good to Gig

 The formula for getting a job is simple.
 Get someone to trust you enough to pay you.
 This becomes easy once you have a portfolio of proof you can show anyone.
-Your authentic confidence will overcome any impostor syndrome while keeping you grounded.
+Your authentic confidence will overcome any impostor syndrome while grounded.
 Once you have the public proof the search becomes much easier.
 Recruiters will come looking for you.
 Then, you decide to work for yourself or someone else.
 The choice is up to you.

 Research and Reach Out